the-whiteroom/the-whiteroom.github.io/src/routes/posts/on-tanking.md

 The biggest threat on the battlefield isn't the Barbarian swinging his pointy stick at everyone within 5 feet, but the Wizard concentrating on the control spell immobilizing half the battlefield, the Druid commanding 8 velociraptors, or the Cleric turning everything around them into a fine paste with *Spirit Guardians* - it takes an exceptionally stupid monster not to recognise this.

 Some martials do have abilities that can sort-of force enemies to target them.
 Reckless Attack boosts your offensive output, in exchange for making you approximately as durable wet paper - easy pickings for any monster.
-Ancestral Guardian can, once per round, give a single enemy a pretty good reason to target them, except for the fact that they're giving up resistance to most of the damage types in the game by not going Totem - which is incredibly dangerous when your entire modus operandi is taking damage.
+Ancestral Guardian can, once per round, give a single enemy a pretty good reason to target them, except for the fact that they're giving up resistance to most of the damage types in the game by not going Totem - which is incredibly dangerous when their entire modus operandi is taking damage.

 ### Opportunity attacks just suck
 Opportunity attacks are pitiful.
 Consuming a reaction, and allowing you to make a single attack only, they're barely a hindrance to an enemy who wants to move past you to get at your allies.
 The Sentinel feat is a common trap that pretends to fix this, allowing you to lock enemies in melee with yourself (if your opportunity attack lands, which is by no means guaranteed).